dougyb83/Lunas-Leopard-Geckos/README.md

   - An about section with a brief description of who we are and what we offer

   - A static gallery to show some of the sites available geckos with a button that also turns solid orange when hovered over.
 This links to the 'available geckos' page.
-The static galler reduces down to two images when viewed on mobile devices.
+The static gallery reduces down to two images when viewed on mobile devices.

 Jumbotron.